innolitics/rdm/rdm/init_files/documents/software_plan.md

 2. **Demonstrations**

     At the start of the meeting, each engineer presents a live demonstration of their progress.
 These demos allow the product owner to identify gaps, misunderstandings, or inconsistencies in the requirements.
-(Architectural design, construction, testing, etc., can better be reviewed in merge requests).
+(Architectural design, construction, testing, etc., can better be reviewed in pull requests).

     Keep the demonstrations short and appropriately high-level for their purpose.
 Prepare beforehand.